 - I'm thinking of you right now and sending good energy your way.

 - I can't take away your pain, but I can offer you a listening ear, a cup of tea, or a big hug at any time.

-- I am here for you and am always available to talk about anything.
-You are loved and I want to help you.
+- I'm here for you and am always available to talk about anything.
+You are loved, and I want to help you.

-- I'm sorry I can't be there in person right now, but I am here for you in whatever way I can help.
+- I'm sorry I can't be there in person right now; I am here for you in whatever way I can help.

 While knowing what to text when someone dies is difficult enough, reaching out to someone who might be missing a lost loved one is another challenge.
 The anniversary of a person's death can be difficult to deal with, as can the deceased's birthday, the first holiday without a loved one, or any other special occasion to which the deceased was tied (such as a wedding anniversary).